2018–19 North American winter: Mid-March blizzard

 A Colorado low formed in the southwest and began tracking northeastward, undergoing explosive intensification in the process, bottoming out near 968 millibars over Kansas, meeting the criteria for a bomb cyclone and smashing all-time low pressure records at several towns in New Mexico, Colorado, Kansas and Texas.
 The pressure of 970.4 millibars in Lamar led to a new statewide low pressure record for Colorado.
 On March 13 the tight pressure gradient produced widespread wind gusts above 60 mph+), with a peak gust of 109 mph at Grand Prairie, strong enough to flip airplanes at the municipal airport there.
 Along the cold front, a line of severe thunderstorms developed, mainly in Texas, dropping several tornadoes, 2 in New Mexico and 1 in Texas, damaging many homes.
 A combination of severe weather and strong winds cut power to 140,000 in Texas, mostly near Dallas.
 The storms also produced baseball-sized hail in many parts of the Southwest.
 As the storm tracked further north, in Ontario, because of the thick snowpack, forecasters were concerned about flooding.
 Meanwhile, the storm brought extreme blizzard conditions to the plains, poor visibility closing many interstates from North Dakota to Colorado and just to the south, severe flooding caused billions of dollars in damage.
 A few notable snowfall totals from this storm include the more than 50 in+) that fell at Wolf Creek pass in Colorado, 26 in that fell just south of Casper and 18 in of snow, falling in Kadoka.

 Mid-April blizzard

 A historic mid-April winter storm produced several feet of snow across the Northern Plains and Midwest, with snowfall rates exceeding 2 inches per hour at times, combined with powerful winds resulted in widespread blizzard conditions.
 In the previous year, Minneapolis and St Paul had their largest April winter storm on record, although that record may have been challenged.

 Records

+Northern United States

 Numerous records were broken in the United States during the 2018-19 winter.